Gnaily/SoftwareDev_sundown/Fish/README.md

 <div align="center">
     <img src="https://github.ccs.neu.edu/CS4500-F20/sundown/blob/master/Fish/Common/images/Logo.png" width="300"/>
-    <h1>Sundown | Dot Game System</h1>
+    <h1>Sundown | Game System</h1>
 </div>

 **Purpose**
-The Dot Game System is the ideal outlet for hackers to practice their coding skills.
+The Fish Game System is the ideal outlet for hackers to practice their coding skills.
 The system will provide game servers to which hackers can connect player software and compete in tournaments for cash prizes.

 **Use Cases**
 While the primary audience of this system are AI software developers, there are three total use cases for this system: